 Target #5: Offer 200 parcels of land at auction.

 Analysis of results and challenges: In calendar year 2013, the auction was held in July instead of June.
 This moved the auction into FY2014.
+Therefore, no auction was held in FY13.
 The auction was held July 17, 2013, offering 473 parcels (3,383 acres).

-For the first time, a special discount auction was held in May 2014 for 422 parcels (2,908 acres) at 70% of appraised value as allowed by AS 38.05.055.
+For the first time, a special discount auction was held on May 14, 2014 for 422 parcels (2,908 acres) at 70% of appraised value as allowed by AS 38.05.055.
 All parcels are remote reoffers and had been on OTC for several years without selling.

 Auction parcels are a mix of new subdivision lots and reoffers of previous sales.
 Potential reoffer parcels may need hazmat cleanup, trespass removal and title clearance.
 All potential reoffer parcels need to be reappraised.
 Some potential reoffers have improvements to access or utilities.

-Each year, some parcels intended for auction are dropped because of various complications creating delays, such as access, wetlands, archaeological discoveries, borough and DOT/PF requirements, trespass, and hazardous materials, which needed to be addressed before sale.
+Each year, some parcels intended for auction are dropped because of various complications creating delays, such as access, wetlands, title concerns, archaeological discoveries, borough and DOT/PF requirements, trespass, and hazardous materials, which need to be addressed before sale.

 Target #6: State pipeline right-of-way applications and permits reviewed and adjudicated within agreed upon time frames with the applicant/lessee or as legally required by law.